 The use of fourth and fifth generation tools in database environments is becoming more prevalent.
 This course provides a foundation for that systems development effort by systematically examining the procedures and tools used in designing a database.
-This course emphasizes the rational model.
-Students will study normal forms, decomposition, synthesis, semantic modeling, network and hierarchical models.
-Out-of-class assignments will be completed by all students.
-Pererequisite: CSIS2030.
+This course emphasizes the relational model.
+Students study normal forms, decomposition, synthesis, semantic modeling, network and hierarchical models.
+Out-of-class assignments are completed by all students.
+Prerequisite: CSIS2030.
+Quarter Credit Hours 4.5